Dakota High School (Michigan)

 Dakota High School is a public, magnet high school located in the Metropolitan Detroit region, situated in the suburb of Macomb Township, Michigan.
-Dakota serves grades 9-12 and is one of two high schools in the Chippewa Valley Schools.
+Dakota serves grades 9-12 and is one of three high schools in the Chippewa Valley Schools.

 Academics

 Dakota High School has been accredited by Cognia or its predecessors since April 1, 1996.

 Demographics

 The demographic breakdown of the 2,996 students enrolled in 2017-18 was: